 - Thyroid antibody test to detect Hashimoto’s disease

-Because we run this full thyroid panel, Dr. Wood is able to identify exactly what is causing your thyroid issues and treat it appropriately so that you can begin to feel “normal” again and regain your energy levels and metabolism.
+Because we run this full thyroid panel, Dr. Wood can identify exactly what is causing your thyroid issues and treat it appropriately.
+As a result, you can begin to feel “normal” again and regain your energy levels and metabolism.

 Bioidentical Thyroid Replacement Therapy

-Dr. Wood will typically prescribe bioidentical thyroid medications which are made up of natural desiccated thyroid.
-A few examples of these would be Armour Thyroid and NP Thyroid.
-These medications are complete thyroid medications and include T3 as well as T4.
-If you have severe issues with converting T4 into T3, a compounded T3 medication can also be prescribed.
+Dr. Wood will typically prescribe bioidentical thyroid medications, which are made up of natural, desiccated thyroid.
+Examples include Armour Thyroid and NP Thyroid.
+These are complete thyroid medications and include T3 as well as T4.
+If you have severe issues with converting T4 into T3, Dr. Wood can also prescribe a compounded T3 medication.

 Dr. Wood uses a functional medicine approach to health care and is an expert at identifying and treating thyroid conditions.
-Additionally, she focuses on your whole body and can perform other types of testing to identify hormonal imbalances, nutritional deficiencies, food sensitivities, gut infections, and more.
+She focuses on your whole body and can perform other types of testing to identify hormonal imbalances, nutritional deficiencies, food sensitivities, gut infections, and more.

 Call us for a consultation to see how we can help.
-We’ll answer any questions you have, explain our treatment approach, protocols, fees, and options.
-Or fill out the contact form below and we will contact you at a time that is convenient for you.
+We’ll answer any questions you have and explain our treatment approach, protocols, fees, and options.
+Or fill out the contact form below, and we will contact you at a time that is convenient for you.